imgproxy/imgproxy.rb/README.md

 ### Base64 processing options arguments

 Some of the processing options like `watermark_url` or `style` require their arguments to be base64-encoded.
-Good news is that imgproxy gem will encode them for you:
+Good news is that imgproxy.rb will encode them for you:

 ```ruby
 Imgproxy.url_for(